 Note: Due to the coronavirus pandemic, auditions for 2021-2022 admission will be by video submission ONLY.
 Once the CCCEPA Admissions Office receives your application and all supporting documents, instructions for submitting the video audition will be sent to you by email.
-Admissions decisions will be made within three weeks of submission of the video audition.
-Notification is by email.
+Admissions decisions will be sent by email once a decision has been made.

 Admission to CCCEPA is by competitive audition and review of student records to ensure success in both the demanding arts disciplines and the challenging academic programs.
 CCCEPA has a rolling admissions policy and an application process that is separate from the other CCSD magnet programs.
 Applications for admission are accepted beginning in October.
 Audition appointments are scheduled at all Cobb County School District middle schools between October and March each year.
 Applicants from non-CCSD middle schools, and students wishing to transfer from another high school, audition by appointment on the Pebblebrook/CCCEPA campus.
 On-campus audition appointments are scheduled after applications are received in the admissions office.
 CCCEPA accepts transfer applicants through fall of the senior year.

 Note: Due to the pandemic, all auditions for 2021-2022 admission will be by video submissions.
 We will not have our usual auditions at CCSD middle schools.

 • Live within the Cobb County School District (or intend to move to the district prior to enrollment)